biell/alti-server/README.md

     Specify that a powerup can only be used in one direction.
 It isn't exactly one direction, it is actually 180 degrees of a circle with the middle being the specified direction.
-So, players do not have to perfectly pass through a oneway.
-This device is very useful when it is applied to the same powerups which make up checkpoints for races, it ensures players go around the track in the correct direction.
+So, players do not have to perfectly pass through a `oneway`.
+This device isn't perfect.
+The server periodically stores plane positions, and this is the data used to attain direction.
+Although unlikely (because two commands are run to effect the timing) it is theoretically possible that the data used to check plane positions will be from just before the powerup is reached.
+    In this case, it would look like the player was traveling backwards (which would trip the `oneway`).
+Because of this, `oneway`s should be used only after reviewing other available options.

   * **/del oneway [x],[y]**<br>
     Delete the oneway powerup located at coordinates `x`,`y`.